 Once everything on the countertops is put away, begin cleaning the countertop, stove, refrigerator, backsplash and everything else.

 Clean your windows and dust window frames.
 Clean any throw rugs and sweep and mop the floor.
+(Here is a comprehensive kitchen cleaning list.)

 Except for possibly a few more loads of laundry you are done.